adlnet/xAPI-Spec/xAPI-Data.md

 * A Duration MUST be expressed using the format for duration in ISO 8601:2004(E) section 4.4.3.2.
 The alternative format (in conformity with the format used for time points and described in ISO 8601:2004(E) section 4.4.3.3) MUST NOT be used.
-* Clients SHOULD provide a maximum precision of 0.01 seconds.
+* Learning Record Producers SHOULD provide a maximum precision of 0.01 seconds.
-* Clients MAY provide less precision, for example in the case of reading a University Degree precision might be in months or years.
+* Learning Record Producers MAY provide less precision, for example in the case of reading a University Degree precision might be in months or years.
 * On receiving a Duration with more than 0.01 second precision, the LRS SHOULD* NOT reject the request but MAY truncate the Duration property to 0.01 second precision.
 * When comparing Durations, any precision beyond 0.01 second precision SHOULD* NOT be included in the comparison.